Mark 16: Later addition

-Most scholars agree that verses 9–20 were not part of the original text of Mark but are a later addition.Funk, Robert W. and the 1985 Jesus Seminar.
-The acts of Jesus: the search for the authentic deeds of Jesus.
-HarperSanFrancisco.
-1998.
-"Empty Tomb, Appearances & Ascension" p.
-449-495.
+Many scholars agree that verses 9–20 were not part of the original text of Mark but are a later addition.

 Critical questions concerning the authenticity of verses 9–20 (the "longer ending") often center on stylistic and linguistic issues.
 On linguistics, E. P. Gould identified 19 of the 163 words in the passage as distinctive and not occurring elsewhere in the Gospel.
 Dr. Bruce Terry argues that a vocabulary-based case against Mark 16:9–20 is indecisive, inasmuch as other 12-verse sections of Mark contain comparable numbers of once-used words.

-Robert Gundry mentions that only about 10% of Mark's γαρ clauses (6 out of 66) conclude pericopes.
-Thus he infers that, rather than concluding 16:1–8, verse 8 begins a new pericope, the rest of which is now lost to us.
-Gundry therefore does not see verse 8 as the intended ending; a resurrection narrative was either written, then lost, or planned but never actually written.

 Concerning style, the degree to which verses 9–20 aptly fit as an ending for the Gospel remains in question.
 The turn from verse 8 to 9 has also been seen as abrupt and interrupted: the narrative flows from "they were afraid" to "now after he rose", and seems to reintroduce Mary Magdalene.
 Secondly, Mark regularly identifies instances where Jesus' prophecies are fulfilled, yet Mark does not explicitly state the twice predicted reconciliation of Jesus with his disciples in Galilee (Mark 14:28, 16:7).
-Lastly, the active tense "he rose" is different from the earlier passive construction "[he] has been risen" of verse 6, seen as significant by some.
+Lastly, the active voice "he rose" is different from the earlier passive construction "[he] has been risen" of verse 6, seen as significant by some.

 Dating

-Because of patristic evidence from the late 100s for the existence of copies of Mark with 16:9-20, scholars widely date the composition of the longer ending to the early 2nd century.Kelhoffer, J. Miracle and Mission: The Authentication of Missionaries and their Message in the Longer Ending of Mark, 2000, 169-244.
+Because of patristic evidence from the late 100s for the existence of copies of Mark with 16:9–20, scholars widely date the composition of the longer ending to the early 2nd century.